 Our Values: Respect for people, ideas and knowledge.
 Commitment to fostering learning communities.
 Integrity, equity and quality of service.

-Our Key Strategies: Build Capacity, Innovation and Accountability, Create Connections.
+Our Key Strategies: Build Capacity, Shape The Future, Create Connections.

 RRL is part of the strong NSW Public Library Network that includes 363 service points across the state.
 The State Library of NSW plays a pivotal role through provision of consultancy and support services to public libraries, as well as administering the distribution of State Government library funding to NSW Councils.